StructuredDecisionIntelligence/Structured_Decision_Intelligence/README.md

 resolve one another across the chain.
 Recent acts span multiple model providers on one unbroken hash sequence.
 The response also states the total acts on chain, so freshness is checkable from the payload itself.

+One field worth explaining on sight: each act's `RECKONING_SIDECAR` shows what the graph made available to it before it reasoned, an `available_pool_count` of prior sub-questions across the chain's history it was eligible to draw from, and a sample `available_set` naming them by chain position and sub-question id (`SDI-5AA8C82A2537_seq281_q2` reads as agent, sequence, sub-question).
+`drawn_set` shows which of those the act actually pulled in.
+This is the argumentation graph made visible as data: every prior claim is addressable by position, not just readable in order, and an act that draws on one shows exactly which coordinates it reached back to.

 Pull any single act by sequence number: